 The City’s Son: Fillius is the son of Mater Viae, goddess of the streets.
 He’s been alone for almost all 16 years of his life.
-Fillius has heard countless stories about his mother’s Great achievements and wants to at least rank up to her honor.
+He’s heard countless stories about his mother’s great achievements and has wanted to be as honorable as her ever since.
 But she’s been gone for a long time, and he’s never met her.
-It’s until now that her greatest enemy, Reach, comes back and incites a war that there may be a possibility that Fillius might meet his mother after all.
+However her greatest enemy, Reach, has resurfaced and is now inciting a war that’ll bring the possibility of Fillius meeting his mother again.

 Review: THIS IS MY FAVORITE BOOK OF 2017!

 A few words to describe it’s awesomeness: breathtaking, beautiful, bittersweet, dark, humorous, compelling, spellbinding, wonderous, ingenious, electrifying!

 I absolutely loved the plot.
 I am a huge fan of urban fantasy, and diving into this book was like seeing a whole new world born out my own.
 It gave off a sort of dark, but whimsical feel all around.
 I literally had no words to describe it (but I will, because I’m reviewing it).